Home / Kid's Health / Toxic shock syndrome symptoms and treatments

 Toxic shock syndrome symptoms

-TSS starts suddenly, often with symptoms including a high fever, dizziness, diarrhea, vomiting, headache, a rash or muscle aches.
+TSS starts suddenly, often with high fever, dizziness, diarrhea, vomiting, headache, a rash or muscle aches.

 Normally, the bacteria that cause TSS live on your skin or on your mucus membranes, like your throat or mouth, and don’t cause harm.
 Under certain conditions, some bacteria may grow rapidly and produce toxins.